-Maybe you’ve already had a kid (or two or three) and are trying to have birth control-free sex without getting pregnant.
+There are many reasons you may be asking, โCan you get pregnant on your period?โ Maybe youโve already had a kid (or two or three) and are trying to have birth control-free sex without getting pregnant.
+Or maybe youโve been trying to get pregnant for a long time, and having sex between periods hasnโt been working.

-Or maybe you’ve been trying to get pregnant for a long time, and having sex between periods hasn’t been working.
-It’s worth asking if you can get pregnant while on your period instead, right?
+Itโs worth asking if you can get pregnant while on your period instead, right?
 (You might also be interested in the best fertility supplements and teas for fertility, too!)

 How Your Menstrual Cycle Works

 The first day of your cycle is always the first day of your period.
-This means if you don’t know when the first day of your last period was, you can’t determine what day of your cycle you’re on!
+This means if you donโt know when the first day of your last period was, you canโt determine what day of your cycle youโre on!

 Periods are usually 4-5 days for most women, but they can be literally any length, because bodies are weird and go through all kinds of altering circumstances.
 A period can be as short as two days, or seem to stretch on to infinity (usually requiring medical intervention).